-- any unsolicited materials received concerning the applicant
+- any unsolicited materials concerning the applicant

 These materials typically exceed one hundred pages of written materials per applicant.
 Council members review all of these materials before meeting to interview applicants.
 Staff may supply Council members with electronic versions of these materials instead of, or in addition to paper copies.